 - Ginger: half an inch of freshly grated ginger is great for a slight zing in the kadhi.
 You can skip it if you do not like ginger or do not have it on hand.
 I do not recommend substituting it with ginger powder.

 - Green Chili: I like to use coarsely ground or a paste of Thai green chili in the kadhi.
 You may substitute it with deseeded Serrano or skip adding the green chili if you like.

 - Water: I am adding 2 cups of water for a somewhat medium-thick consistency of Kadhi.
 Add ¼ cup to ½ cup extra water for thinner Kadhi.

 - Tadka is a Ghee or Oil tempering along with Indian whole spices.
-I do not like to add Mustard seeds in kadhi tadka.
-You may add ½ teaspoon if you like.
+I do not like to add Mustard seeds to kadhi tadka.
+You may add ½ teaspoon if you want.

 - I like to alternate between dried whole chilis and green chilis in tadka.
 You may skip adding them.